Why Mathematics is important at Bellefield and where it sits within our curriculum.

 Children’s Mathematical learning is completed mainly in Maths books or learning journey folders in the Foundation Stage.
 Work is marked by teaching staff and regular feedback, both written & verbal, is given regularly.
 Children are given times to reflect on answers and correct misconceptions.

-We use PUMA assessments three times a year to assess children’s mathematical understanding and inform our data at Pupil Progress meetings.
+We use NFER assessments three times a year to assess children’s mathematical understanding and inform our data at Pupil Progress meetings.
+In Year 6, SATs examinations are held at the end of the academic year to track children's progress across their time at primary school.
 Y2 and Y6 teachers attend regular moderation meetings throughout the year which is a chance to moderate maths with other Wiltshire schools.

 Please see our Policy page for our complete Maths and Calculation Policy.